mwebber93/primarybid-app/README.md

 # Testing
 To run the testing you need to navigate to either the `app` directory for frontend tests, or the `server` directory for backend tests.
 Once there, run an `npm install` and then run `npm run test`.
 This will trigger the Jest tests.

+# Todo

+1. Create an endpoint that fetches previously shortened urls rather than just update them in state.